 Muscle overgrowth, bone growth, and bone fractures can also cause primary clots.
 Sometimes, the cause of a primary clot will be unknown.

-Secondary clots are much more common and contribute to 80% of all DVT cases.
+Secondary clots are much more common and contribute to

 Secondary clots occur when an event triggers the clot.
 Some events that can have this effect include: